 The public URL ngrok gives us can be entered on the webhook settings page and you should start to receive webhooks to our server when the appropriate lifecycle event happens in Inscribe.
 Using the "Customer Approval Status Changed" webhook type for example we can see notifications come through to the local test server through the ngrok tunnel when customers are approved and rejected.

-As you can see we were able to receive a webhook payload to our local server using ngrok, verify the signature of the request using the secret token and log some information from the payload.
+As you can see we were able to receive a webhook payload to our local server using ngrok, verify the signature of the request using the secret token, ensure that it isn't a test webhook and log some information from the payload.

 You may wish to allow-list Inscribe's egress IP addresses for added security: